Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 ### Freestyle Abilities

-The **freestyle ability** is the simplest data spatial programming construct in Jac and a keystone concept to introduce in the language.
-Freestyle Abilities encapsulates Jac's innovative perspective on the treatment of data.
-Unlike conventional functions, which receive data through parameters, conceptually, a freestyle ability leaps to the data in some location, operating on it there, and then returning a value.
-In this sense, a freestyle ability is dispatched to the data it needs, leaping from one location to another in a spatial view of data.
+The **freestyle ability** is the simplest data spatial programming construct in Jac and a keystone starting place to introduce Jac's innovative perspective on the treatment of data.
+An ability is a variation of a typical function that we cover in detail later.
+A freestyle ability is unattached to any object, node, or walker, resides at the module level, can be called from anywhere in the module, and can return a value.
+Unlike conventional functions, which receive data through parameters, a freestyle ability is conceptually a region of code that jumps to the data in some location, operates on it there, and then may return a value.
+In this sense, a freestyle ability is dispatched to the data it needs, leaping from one location to another when taking a spatial view of data.

-One of the fundamental aspects of a freestyle ability is its reliance on the `here` reference. `here` allows a freestyle ability to interact with the data present at the "location" it was spawned.
+The fundamental aspect of a freestyle ability is its reliance on the `here` reference. `here` allows a freestyle ability to interact with the data present at the "location" (data object) it was spawned from.
 As mentioned in the Blue Pill section `here` is analogously to the `self` keyword in the context of a class in python, and in this context, it allows the freestyle ability to access and manipulate the data it resides on.

 Here is a basic freestyle ability definition: